4ait/bin_struct/README.md

 # BinStruct

-BinStruct is a library which provides you rich set of tools for manipulating with binaries.
+BinStruct is a library which provides you rich set of tools for parsing/encoding binaries.

-The goal is write declarations, which is readable now and will be readable even after years.
+The goal is write declarations, which is readable now and will stay readable for years.
 You can expect your actual code be more like page from protocol documentation.

-Most benefit you will get if bidirectional data flow is what you need.
+The library is particularly beneficial if you require bidirectional data flow.

 ## Installation